Kevinkimanzi/Azure-zero-to-hero/Day-16/fundamentals.md

 eg aws elestic beanstalk and heroku google app engine

 #### 1.IAAS (Infrastucture as a service)- Basic building block for cloud IT.
 Provide access to network computer and data. eg azure, aws, oracle cloud

+# Cloud deploymwnt model
+#### 1.PUBLIC CLOUD/ gnerally is known as cloud native
+Everything build on the cloud provider

+#### 1.Private CLOUD generally is known as on-premise
+Everything build on company's datacenter..the cloud could be OPENSTACK

+#### 1.HYBRID CLOUD
+Using both on-premise and a cloud service provider